 Although they all share a similar Business Class layout and seat, Delta’s B767s come in 5 configurations that differ from each other regarding the number of seats in all cabins:

-My flight from Brussels to New York was operated by a high-density Boeing 767-300ER that featured 26 lie-flat Business Class seats spread over 7 rows in just one cabin, which was located in front of the Economy Plus Class cabin.
+The flight from Brussels to New York was operated by a high-density Boeing 767-300ER that featured 26 lie-flat Business Class seats spread over seven rows in just one cabin, which was located in front of the Economy Plus Class cabin.

 Business Class Cabin Layout